Greek prosecutor charges banker with fraud

 The Bank of Greece activated in October an EU/IMF-sponsored rescue fund to save Proton, effectively nationalising the lender.

-Prosecutor Peponis also ordered an investigation into possible criminal responsibility on the part of regulating and supervising authorities, the court official said.
+Prosecutor Peponis also ordered a probe into possible criminal responsibility on the part of regulating and supervising authorities, the court official said.